gchq/stroom-docs/HOWTOs/EventFeeds/CreateApacheHTTPDEventFeed.md

 where

--  **streamId** - is the stream ID and won’t change when stepping through the selected stream.
+*  **streamId** - is the stream ID and won’t change when stepping through the selected stream.
--  **subStreamId** - is the sub stream ID.
-When STROOM processes event streams it aggregates multiple input files and this is the file number.
+*  **subStreamId** - is the sub stream ID.
+When Stroom processes event streams it aggregates multiple input files and this is the file number.
--  **recordNo** - is the record number within the sub stream.
+*  **recordNo** - is the record number within the sub stream.

 One can double click on either the **subStreamId** or **recordNo** numbers and enter a new number.
 This allows you to ‘step’ around a stream rather than just relying on first, previous, next and last movement.

 Note, you should now Save ![save](../resources/icons/save.png "Save") your edited Text Converter.

-### **Step data through Pipeline - Translation**
+### Step data through Pipeline - Translation

 To start authoring the xslt Translation Filter, press the ![translationFilter](../resources/icons/translationFilter.png "Translation Filter")  icon which steps us to the xsl Translation Filter pane.